RiceRiceBaby/ADOCRUD/README.md

   }
 }
 ```
-Using statement opens up a connection to the database specified in the connection and also opens up a transaction scope.
+Using statement opens up a connection to the database specified in the connection string and also starts up a transaction.
 The insert does not finalize unless you call the commit method of the context.
 ADOCRUDContext closes the connection and disposes the transaction on Dispose() which means the connection here gets closed at the end of the using statement.

 Update Example: <br />